 While it is important to know what industries have the highest turnover rates, knowing the reason behind the quits is equally crucial.

 For instance, in the tech industry, the high turnover rate for some of the professions might be due to high demand.
-Employers are willing to pay more to get the top talents, who are willing to grab the better job opportunities presented to them.
+More recently, we’ve also seen major reductions in force (layoffs) in the technology sector.
 Tech, being so web-based, is also one of the industries under the most pressure to offer a remote work policy.

 On the flip side, there are volatile industries where the pay is low, the hours are long, and layoffs are rampant - retail, for example.